bolanosv/AutomatedRadioEvaluationSuite/README.md

 - **Faster Antenna Scanning**: Improve scanning by measuring positive angles first and returning to the origin at the end of the measurement.
 - **Stop button**: for PA tests.
 - **3D Radiation Pattern**: Include 3D patterns if more than two cuts are included.
-- **Measurement Progress Bars**: Progress bars for PA measurements have been implemented.
 - **Create Tutorials**: Add more tutorials for different app functionalities (one tutorial available for now).
 - **Error Handling**: Error handling is in place for the PA side, including error messages displayed in the GUI.
 An error log function is still needed.
 - **Export Plots**: Save images in standard formats and in tikz for publication.